terrapower/armi/doc/developer/making_armi_based_apps.rst

 Some implementation details
 ---------------------------

-One can just monkey-see-monkey-do their own plugins without fully understanding the following.
+Plugins are designed to make it easy to build a plugin by copy/pasting from an existing plugin.
 However, having a deeper understanding of what is going on may be useful.
 Feel free to skip this section.

 The plugin system is built on top of a Python library called `pluggy